jay-oswald/wordpress-custom-database-helper/README.md

 ### Default Values
 Default values can be set by extending the class, or with a filter.
 The Name of the filter is TableName_ColumnName_default e.g. If the table name is search_queries and the column is datetime the filter to use is search_queries_datetime_default

+### Linting
+PHP Linting is done by the Human Made Linting Bot